nex-terminal/term/README.md

 **2.Free Trial**

 The developers of Nex Terminal(("Developers") may, at its sole discretion, offer a Subscription with a free trial for a limited period of time ("Free Trial").
 Upon expiration of the free trial period, you will retain access to essential features.
-However, to unlock advanced capabilities, it is necessary to upgrade to the Pro version. , We reserves the right to (i) modify the terms and conditions of the Free Trial offer, or (ii) cancel such Free Trial offer.
+However, to unlock advanced capabilities, it is necessary to upgrade to the Pro version.
+Developers reserves the right to (i) modify the terms and conditions of the Free Trial offer, or (ii) cancel such Free Trial offer.

 **3. Restrictions**